samfch/Perceptual-Image-Similarity/README.md

 2. Set threshold (0 to 100)
 3. Browse test image the search (find similar)

->**Note:** Some of the code were collected from the internet, if You found that my code belongs to you please let me know..so I can add You in the credits
+>**Note:** Some of the code were collected from the internet, if You found that some code belongs to you please let me know..so I can add You in the credits